-The use of Virtual Private Networks (VPNs) and mobile hotspots to circumvent the School's filtering and monitoring systems is expressly forbidden.
-Compliance with related school policies.
+The use of Virtual Private Networks (VPNs), mobile hotspots and mobile data to circumvent the School's filtering and monitoring systems is expressly forbidden.

 To the extent they are applicable to you, you will ensure that you comply with the School's E-Safety, Digital Communication and Student Device Policy, Child Protection and Safeguarding Policy, Anti-Bullying Policy, Data Protection Policy and the Student Manual.